$97,228Average Value$332Average Price per Sq Ft1Home For Sale

 Wilkinsburg has its own school district and a private Catholic school

 The Wilkinsburg School District serves the neighborhood and earns an overall grade of C-plus from Niche.
 Students in prekindergarten through sixth grade can attend the C-plus-rated Kelly Primary School and C-rated Turner Intermediate School.
 Turner Intermediate offers a free after-school program that provides students with tutoring, dinner and physical activity.
 A partnership with the B-minus-rated Pittsburgh Public Schools allows seventh through 12th-grade students to attend Pittsburgh Westinghouse Academy 6-12, which receives a C-minus.
 All three schools are set to undergo renovations after both districts received a $15.3 million grant from the U.S. Department of Energy in 2024 to improve their energy efficiency.
-Private school options in Wilkinsburg include Sister Thea Bowman Catholic School, serving prekindergarten through eighth grade.
+Private school options in Wilkinsburg include Sister Thea Bowman Catholic Academy, serving prekindergarten through eighth grade.

 The Pittsburgh Urban Christian School inspires all its students in Hunter Park.